 - Is this lifestyle just for the rich?
 An investigation

-- Are you a zero waste hero? (quiz)
+- Zero waste week: are you a waster or a hero? (quiz)

 If you want to know more about how to live a zero-waste lifestyle, check out our Instagram page @ellnews, our Twitter @eastlondonlines and follow the hashtag #ELLzerowasteweek.